Jaay7/summer-project/README.md

 # summer-project

-A basic chat app developed using MERN stack along with GrqphQL and Apollo.
+A basic chat app developed using MERN stack along with GraphQL and Apollo.

 ## To run this project